adobe-research/LaVida-O/README.md

 ### LICENSE

-Both the model and code are licensed with Adobe Research License, which is inclued here [[License.pdf]](License.pdf).
+Both the model and code are licensed with Adobe Research License, which is included here [[License.pdf]](License.pdf).